FTBTeam/FTB-Team-Bases/README.md

 * `id` is a unique template ID.
 It should match the filename you're using.
 * `description` is free-form text which should be kept short
 * `preview_image` is a resource location for a texture to display in the selection GUI.
 Typically, you'd use a screenshot of the base.
-* `pregen_template` defines where the template MCA files which will be copied/relocated can be found.
-More on this below.
 * `private` determines whether the base will be created in the shared dimension (`ftbteambases:bases` by default), or if a new dynamic dimension should be created for the base.
   * When `private` is true, the `dimension_type` field specifies the [dimension type](https://minecraft.fandom.com/wiki/Custom_dimension#Dimension_type) for the new dimension. `ftbteambases:default` works in many cases, but you're free to use a custom type here.
+* `spawn_offset` is an offset for the default player spawn position; defaults to [0,0,0] if omitted.
+  * The default position is typically at the center of the region(s), and at a Y position of the world's surface.
+  * In the third example above, the player would spawn on top of the village house roof if this offset were not specified.

+Fields in the `construction` section depend on the type of base you're constructing.

+For pregenerated bases:
+* `pregen_template` defines where the template MCA files which will be copied/relocated can be found, for pregenerated bases.
+More on this below.

+For single-structure bases:
+* `structure_location` defines a NBT structure which will be pasted into the world, for single-structure bases.
+* `y_pos` determines the Y position at which the structure will be pasted (the X/Z position is at the center of the region)
+  * If omitted, the structure will be pasted at the world surface; for void dimensions, it's recommended to include this.
+* `include_entities` controls whether any entities saved in the NBT structure will be added to the world; defaults to false.

 #### Pregen Templates
 Now you need to put your template MCA files in a directory within your top-level Minecraft server instance: `<instance>/ftbteambases/pregen/<template-name>/`, with `region/`, `entity/` and `poi/` subdirectories.
 Region MCA files *must* be present, but entity and POI files are optional.